 Now, is your article so long that people will lose interest in reading it, or do you have a lot of content under one topic?
 In this case, there is only one solution to keep readers engaged, and TOC does that.
 It makes it easy for readers to jump on any part of the page they are interested in!

 It will help readers read what they want, and it is significant for older posts with a lot of content under one topic.
 TOC allows users to navigate through your post and know what’s new or old well without reading everything again and again.

-TOC also enhances your blog’s user experience, making it easier for your users to navigate through pages.
+TOC also enhances your blog’s user experience, making navigating through pages easier for your users.
 Also, TOC makes it easy for search engine bots to crawl and index your page.